 What CAN you say to a mom with a colicky baby?
 There’s pretty much one thing:

 Do we sound bitchy?
-We probably are, but we aren’t in our right state of mind.
+We probably are, but we aren’t in our right state of mind because of the colicky baby.
 We aren’t sleeping.
 We are first-time mothers.
 Come back in four months and bring wine.